BorowiecM127/archive_all_folders_in_directory/README.md

-# archive_all_folders_in_directory
+# Archive all folders in directory

-Python script which creates archives for all directories in specified path
+Python script which creates archives from all directories in specified path

+## Project setup

+1. Create venv
+2. Install dependencies by executing following: `pip install -r requirements.txt`

+## Project build

+Execute `compile_script_to_binary.sh`.
+If you want to speed up compilation on Linux, please install `ccache` module, for example with: `sudo apt install ccache`.